chilts/modb-dyno-leveldb/README.md

 Most of these are easy to understand, but if you'd like to know more about approximately sortable practically unique timestamps, see [flake](https://npmjs.org/package/flake).

-The reason the key contains so much is to help level-dyno reconstruct the eventual value of this item.
+The reason the key contains so much is to help dyno-leveldb reconstruct the eventual value of this item.
 So, let's see how we would make such an item.
 The above steps would look something like this:

 ## Example Code ##

-Using level-dyno is not much different to using other types of databases.
+Using dyno-leveldb is not much different to using other types of databases.
 Essentially you can do similar or slightly different operations.
 You can put an item and get it back much like any other database.
 But you can also do things like increment a key, delete certain attributes or even add or remove an item from a set.